 Where to stay: Sugar Pine Point State Park

 Deep in the Sierra Nevadas along the California-Nevada border, Lake Tahoe has been a popular destination for years.
-The massive sapphire lake has scenic parks and campgrounds dotted along its pristine shoreline.
-Everything from boating to fishing can be enjoying on the lake, while miles of hiking trails offer spectacular views of the crystal clear water.
+The massive lake has several RV parks and campgrounds dotted along its pristine shoreline.
+Everything from boating to fishing can be enjoyed on the lake, while miles of hiking trails offer spectacular views of the crystal clear water.

 Stopping in South Lake Tahoe is a must.
-There’s boating, bike trails, and a wide range of local restaurants and bars.
-Several parks along the lake provide great locations for hiking and camping, like Emerald Bay State Park (pictured), Ed Z’berg Sugar Pine Point State Park and D.L.
+There’s biking trails as well as a wide variety of local restaurants.
+Several parks along the lake provide great locations for hiking and camping, like Emerald Bay State Park (pictured), Ed Z’berg Sugar Pine Point State Park, and D.L.
 Bliss State Park.

 6. Traverse City, Michigan